davies-b/bubbles_multi/3D_finite/README.md

 `DEMO1.m` studies a graded array of 10 spherical resonators.
 These have the material parameters of air and water and are designed to have similar dimensions to the human cochlea.
 The size gradient is chosen so that the array mimics the frequency separation of the cochlea.
 This example is based on the work of [3].
 In this case, delta is relatively large so the capacitance matrix approximation is not so accurate.

 `DEMO2.m` studies an array of 10 identical spherical resonators.
 Here, delta=1/5000 so the capacitance matrix gives a much better approximation.

+`DEMO3.m` studies an array of 10 identical spherical resonators and uses the generalized capacitance matrix to compute both the real and imaginary parts of the resonant frequencies, based on the formula from [1].
+These values are compared to those computed using the multipole expansion method.

 # References